sun-dragon-cult/fvtt-module-reverseinitiativeorder/readme.md

 3 In the Manifest URL field paste: https://github.com/wakeand/fvtt-module-reverseinitiativeorder/releases/latest/download/module.json

 ## Usage
 Once activated the order in the combat tracker will go from lowest to highest instead of the other way around.
+It will also add an input field that allows you to directly set the initiative.
+In the module settings you can set minimum and maximum initiative allowed in that input.
-No other config necessary.
+This defaults to 1-12 (To match strike ranks in RuneQuest).

 ## Issues
 If you have any issues, concerns or improvement ideas, please don't hesitate to open an issue: https://github.com/wakeand/fvtt-module-reverseinitiativeorder/issues